Exodromy: Introduction

 Dustin Clausen and Jacob Lurie have each developed a portion of the topos-theoretic material here.
 In particular, it seems that they were each already aware of the \Categorical Hochster Duality Theorem.
 We are grateful to them both for sharing their insights on this matter.

-We are grateful to Marc Hoyois for carefully reading a draft of this work and for providing us with helpful feedback.
+We are grateful to Marc Hoyois for carefully reading a draft of this monograph and for providing us with helpful feedback.

-We are grateful to Harry Gindi for carefully reading this work and for spotting a number of typos and pointing out some mistakes.
+We are grateful to Ko Aoki and Harry Gindi for carefully reading this monograph and for spotting a number of typos and pointing out some mistakes.

-We thank Chang-Yeon Chough for helpful conversations on the relationship between the nonabelian proper base\-change theorem in algebraic geometry and our base\-change theorem for oriented fibre products.
+We thank Chang-Yeon Chough for helpful conversations on the relationship between the nonabelian proper base\-change theorem in algebraic geometry and our base\-change theorem for oriented fiber products.

-This work was originally conceived during the Bourbon Seminar at \textsc{mit}.
+Some of the ideas here were originally conceived during the Bourbon Seminar at MIT.
 We are grateful to our fellow participants -- Marc Hoyois, Denis Nardin, Sune Precht Reeh, and Jay Shah.

-The first- and third-named authors are grateful to the Isaac Newton Institute in Cambridge, whose hospitality they enjoyed while completing some of this work.
+The first- and third-named authors are grateful to the Isaac Newton Institute in Cambridge and to the Mathematical Sciences Research Institute in Berkeley, whose hospitality they enjoyed while completing some of this monograph.

-The third-named author gratefully acknowledges support from both the \textsc{mit} Dean of Science Fellowship and \textsc{nsf} Graduate Research Fellowship.
-He would also like to thank Alex Sear for her generous hospitality during his visits to the University of Edinburgh during, when much of this work took place.
+The third-named author gratefully acknowledges support from both the MIT Dean of Science Fellowship and the National Science Foundation Graduate Research Fellowship under Grant \#112237.
+They would also like to thank Alex Sear for her generous hospitality during his visits to the University of Edinburgh during which much of this monograph was written.

+This text is partially based upon work supported by the National Science Foundation under Grant \#DMS-1440140, while the first- and third-named authors were in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Spring 2020 semester.
+During this time, the first author was supported by the Simons Foundation.

-\section{Terminology \& notations}
+\subsection{Terminology \& notations}

-\subsection{Set theoretic conventions}
+\subsubsection{Set theoretic conventions}

 \begin{nul} Recall that if $\delta$ is a strongly inaccessible cardinal (which we always assume to be uncountable), then the set $\VV_{\delta}$ of all sets of rank strictly less than $\delta$ is a Grothendieck universe of rank and cardinality $\delta$ \cite[Exposé I, Appendix]{MR50:7130}.
 Conversely, if $\VV$ is a Grothendieck universe that contains an infinite cardinal, then $\VV=\VV_{\delta}$ for some strongly inaccessible cardinal $\delta$.